 The problem for us came when I decided to sculpt even smaller items in the human world like an orchid flower, a dish of spaghetti or a doughnut. .

 To handle these conversions, we had to go back to some rudimentary high school math concerning ratios and proportions.
-In learning this process, you will be more apt to understand the golden pean.
-Keep picturing the dollhouse and this math will not seem as abstract to you.
-This is a good rule of thumb for all math learning.
+In learning this process, you will be more apt to understand the golden proportion.
 As much as possible, keep real life examples of math problems as you work the numbers.
 Then you won’t run away screaming.

 A Ratio